 At the bottom, near the river draining the lake, were 2 emergency cabins.
 I had been looking out over those for over an hour but hadn't seen anyone.
 After the huts I reached the tip of the lake.
 There was a large waterfall which ended up in a second, smaller lake.
 The wateral was very nice, but the shore of the lake was filled with high bushes.
 Depending on how far removed from the lake I walked I had the choice between quicksand, swamp, bushwhacking, or boulder fields.

 After about 2 kilometers I reached a second large waterfall.
 It wasn't immediately clear how I was supposed to pass it.
-I needed to follow the river, but it wasn't clear if it was best to walk directly along the waterfall, or about 30 meters removed from it on top of a 30 m high cliff.
+I needed to follow the river, but it wasn't clear if it was best to walk directly along the steep waterfall, or about 30 meters removed from it on top of a 30 m high cliff.
 I couldn't see further than the next 100 meters and wasn't sure if I would be able to climb back up again after starting the descend.
 After checking the GPS, map, and route description I decided to walk over the cliff.
-It turned out less dangerous than it had seemed, the descend again involved a lot of puzzling and backtracking, but was pretty safe as I forced myself to not take any risks.
+It turned out much less dangerous than it had seemed, the descend again involved a lot of puzzling and backtracking, but was pretty safe as I forced myself to not take any risks.

 Covered in bugs

 I considered taking a shortcut using my packraft, but as the river was fast flowing that didn't seem safe.
 Whatever the map was claiming, it was way too dangerous so close to the ravine.
 Half a kilometer further the hill was just as steep but at least covered in moss and bushes rather than loose rocks.
 The chance of slipping was much lower there and if I would fall I would only slide down 1 or 2 meters instead of being dragged into the ravine with a pile of rocks.